grubusT/portfolio/README.md

 # Portfolio Tracker

-A web application to track your diverse financial assets, including stocks, cryptocurrencies, and physical assets.
-Built with Python, Flask, and a touch of JavaScript for a dynamic frontend experience.
+A web application to track your diverse financial assets in real time, all collated together for that bigger picture.

 ## Features